RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/AT-Command-Manual/README.md

 - Bandwidth: 125, 250 or 500
 - CR: 0=4/5, 1=4/6, 2=4/7, 3=4/8
 - Preamble: 2 to 65535
-- Power: 5 to 22 in dBm.
+- Power: 5 to 22&nbsp;dBm.
 If the value is 14, it means 14&nbsp;dBm.

 **Examples**:
 ```